After the Denial: Getting your child in to the gifted program

 Note if you were looking for the Mindprint Assessment to help qualify for the gifted program please click the link.

-If your child didn’t get in to the gifted program, but you think he or she deserved it, don’t give up.
+If your child didn’t get in to the gifted program, but you think he or she should, don’t give up.
 You have options.

 Get the Facts on your school’s Gifted Program